 Once you are back to Lake Ajal you can decide whether to stop here or retrace your steps, descending again towards Lake Pianozes.
 In this suggestive lake there is also a restaurant, but the price target is definitely less touristy, but the quality of the dishes is absolutely proportionate.
 If you still want to go back down, but without eating at the restaurant, in the summer months it is also possible to have a sandwich or a drink in the small wooden bar on the opposite side of the Lake Pianozes.

-Hoping that you liked this page on the walk from Lake Pianozes to Lake Ajal, before saying goodbye, we remind you that you can read all the other hike paths we recommend you to do in Cortina, or alternatively read all the other pages we have written about Cortina d'Ampezzo and its surroundings.
+We hope you liked this page on the walk from Lake Pianozes to Lake Ajal.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.